SimoAntikainen/reaktor-summer-2019/README.md

 Answers to excersises available at https://simoantikainen.github.io/reaktor-summer-2019/ Check the code for the visualization at prediction-workfiles.ipynb

-## Prequisites for running pewsiction-workfiles.ipynb
+## Prequisites for running prediction-workfiles.ipynb

-`pip install numpy pandas statsmodels pmdarima plotly jupyter`
+`pip3 install numpy pandas statsmodels pmdarima plotly jupyter`

 ## Data Sources